bzminer/bzminer/README.md

     "warthog_verus_hr_target": "[0]", // array, per device, of how much verus hashrate each gpu should accomodate (in hashes, so 10mh would be 10000000)

     "warthog_cache_config": 0, // to better utilize cache, bz can group threads by a cache level. default of 0 will group by L3 cache.
 1 will group by cpu

+    "warthog_shaquality_mod ": 0.0, // Percentage to adjust the warthog balancer. positive values can increase sha quality (at the potential expense of verus hr),
+                                // negative values will produce lower quality sha hashes from the gpu, but can keep the cpu more busy, potentially increasing
+                                // hashrate at the potential expense of pool hr (lower quality hashes means more hashes, but because they are lower quality
+                                // the chance of them being a valid share is less). default is 0.0

     "pool": [0,1], // one or more pools to mine to. devices that do not specify will mine to these pools (these are indices into the pool_config list). this can be a multi dimensional array, so that each internal array is a gpu and which algos that gpu should mine. for example if you have 3 gpus, and you want the first to dual mine algo 0 and algo 1, the second gpu to mine only algo 0, and the third to only mine algo 1: "pool": "[[0,1],[0],[1]]"